What is an annual report?

 An annual report is a business's yearly report required by the states for which entities are registered to do business.

-Annual reports are typically filed electronically, in many cases by a registered agent who can complete the required documents and process fees on your company's behalf.
+Annual reports are typically filed electronically, in many cases by a registered agent who can complete the required documents on your company's behalf.
 Filing an annual report in a timely manner ensures your good standing with state government.

 What is included in an annual report?